devalf/paidy-tt/README.md

 In the scope of this test task, I provided samples of Unit tests and Integration tests via React Testing Library.

+Here you can fin live demo, deployed app on `codesandbox`: https://t.ly/y8Pd _(this link was working at the time of development)_

 ## Available Scripts

 In the project directory, you can run: